tylerlong/slim_text/README.md

 125. launch via command line, such as subl . &
 126. add desktop shortcut
     1. reference chrome app launcher
-129. add current version to slimtext.org, such as "newest version 0.0.2"
 130. modes reference here: https://github.com/ajaxorg/ace-builds/blob/master/kitchen-sink/demo.js   modesByName
-131. add "check for updates" link
 132. infobar to issue commands? http://developer.chrome.com/extensions/experimental.infobars.html
     1. and for find and replace?
     2. and for create new files?